Budget cruise from Bellingham to Alaska: one man’s account of his ferry deck adventure

 It’s still adventure — just controlled adventure, with brightly marked life-jacket bins and plastic dispensers labeled “sea sick bags” hanging on the walls, but nevertheless an excellent tonic for those times when you feel itchy and stifled but haven’t gotten desperate enough to throw a dart at a world map and buy a one-way ticket to wherever it sticks.

-Riding along the marine highway
+Riding the marine highway

 The ferry network, also known as the Alaska Marine Highway System, is 3,500 miles long with 11 ferries landing in 35 coastal cities and towns, including Juneau (pop.
 32,113) and Chenega (pop.
 76).
 If you have the inclination (and the ferry schedule allows), you could ride them for a couple of weeks, watching the landscape unfurl like a prehistoric scroll, from the gentle hills of Vancouver Island to the humbling glaciers of Whittier to the wilds of the Bering Sea.